 Why Professional Mounting Makes Sense

-I get it — mounting a TV sounds simple.
-And honestly, if you've done it before, it is.
-But most people haven't, and the mistakes are expensive: wrong height (living with it for years), wrong angle (permanent neck problems), poor cable management (visible wires everywhere), or a TV that falls (worst case scenario).
+Mounting a TV sounds simple.
+If you've done it before, it is.
+Most people haven't, and mistakes get expensive: wrong height and you live with it for years, wrong angle and your neck suffers, bad cable management and wires are visible everywhere, or the TV falls (worst case).

-The Toolbox Pro mounts TVs starting at $65, including stud location, level mounting, and cable management.
-We show up, do it right, and you don't have to think about it again.
+Toolbox Pro mounts TVs from $65, including stud finding, level mounting, and cable management.
+We show up, do it right, and you're done.
 Studs matter.
 Level matters.
 Cables matter.

 Frequently Asked Questions